Akuli/python-tutorial/if.md

     print("It's not raining.")
 ```

-Now your program will print a different value depending on what the
+Now our program will print a different value depending on what the
 value of `its_raining` is.

-You can also add `not its_raining` directly to the second if statement:
+We can also add `not its_raining` directly to the second if statement:

 ```py
 its_raining = True